 - The surface waters otherwise would contain, at the point of discharge to surface waters and prior to blending, an annual average concentration of a given radionuclide that is greater than the DCS value.
-For multiple radionuclides, the composite DCS must be the sum of the fractional DCS values. - The total effective dose (TED) to the public would otherwise exceed 10 mrem (0.1 mSv), with the liquid discharge contributing a significant portion of that dose.
+For multiple radionuclides, the composite DCS must be the sum of the fractional DCS values - The total effective dose to the public would otherwise exceed 10 mrem (0.1 mSv), with the liquid discharge contributing a significant portion of that dose.

-Notification of Planned Release
+Notification of Releases

 Planned and unplanned liquid releases will be characterized consistent with the potential for on- and off-site impacts.
-The SRS EM Program will initiate notification of proper officials of unusual or unforeseen conditions and, where appropriate, will activate special environmental monitoring programs.
-Notification may be based on monitoring data from Liquid Effluent and/or notification from Facility Operations/Line Management as required by the Radiological Effluent Monitoring, Reporting, and Environmental ALARA Process.
-In the event of an unplanned release, a formal Courtesy
+The SRS-EM Program will initiate notification of proper officials of unusual or unforeseen conditions and, where appropriate, will activate special EM Programs.
+Notification may be based on monitoring data from Liquid Effluent/notification from Facility Operations/Line Management as required by the Radiological Effluent Monitoring, Reporting, and Environmental ALARA Process.